Syria's Assad visits China seeking funds

 The Syrian president's Air China plane was greeted on the tarmac by jubilant music and rows of performers wearing colourful costumes, as Chinese and Syrian flags flapped in the sky, footage from state broadcaster CCTV showed.

-He and other foreign leaders will meet in Hangzhou with Xi, CCTV said.
+He and other foreign leaders will meet Xi in Hangzhou, CCTV said.

 According to the Syrian presidency, Assad will also travel to Beijing.

-The visit will be his first to China since 2004.
+The visit is his first to China since 2004.

+China's foreign ministry said the visit will serve to take ties to a "new level".

+"China and Syria have a traditional and deep friendship," foreign ministry spokesperson Mao Ning told a regular briefing.

 Beijing has long provided Damascus with diplomatic support, particularly at the UN Security Council where it is a permanent member.